Thank you for your involvement in the 2022 Roanoke pedestrian safety campaign!

-Use the menu to the left to learn more about the campaign, and stay tuned for the final campaign report coming this summer.
+Use the menu to the left to learn more about the campaign and see below for ways to get involved.

 School Zone Safety Campaign Materials